kartoza/TheKartozaHandbook/docs/index.md

 Kartoza is a company that specializes in Open Source Geospatial solutions.
 As a result, topics covered by this documentation will be limited to categories relevant to the operations of Kartoza.
 These categories are outlined as follows:

+- [Company](/company): General practices and procedures for Kartoza staff
 - [GIS](/gis): Resources for Geographic Information Systems and data
 - [Development](/development): Software development processes, tools, and conventions
 - [DevOps](/devops): Developer operations and system administration